shotgunsoftware/developer.shotgunsoftware.com/docs/en/offerings/spc/setup/media_segregation.md

 ## Set up S3 proxy

 You will need to deploy an S3 proxy in your VPC to proxy the traffic from your network into the S3 VPC endpoint.
 We provide an [S3 proxy CloudFormatiom Template](https://sg-shotgunsoftware.s3-us-west-2.amazonaws.com/tier1/cloudformation_templates/sg-s3-proxy.yml) as a starting point.
-This will create an ECS Cluster and will create an ECS service to run the S3 proxy on AWS Fargate behind an AWS ALB.
+This will create an ECS Cluster and an ECS service to run the S3 proxy on AWS Fargate behind an AWS ALB.

 ### Upload the Docker image to a private AWS Docker repositoty